Giant Sea Bass

 Reproduction

 Sexual maturity appears to be reached at ten to thirteen years of age.
 During spawning season from June to September adults gather in groups of two to twenty fish.
 Males may nudge females to release eggs, which the males will fertilize.
-During spawning season a female may produce up to 60 million eggs.
-Once fertilized, the eggs swell up, become positively buoyant, and float to the surface.
-Within twenty-four to thirty-six hours the eggs will hatch into larvae.
-The newly hatched larvae will feed on plankton while drifting for approximately a month.
+The eggs float to the surface and within a day and a half, they will hatch into larvae.
 Then, they will then sink and begin their juvenile phase.

 Behavior